open-policy-agent/opa/docs/docs/v0-compatibility.md

 The v1.0 release of OPA comes with functionality to run in a backwards compatible, v0.x mode.
 This is used by running OPA with the `--v0-compatible` flag or using the v0.x compatible options in Go integrations.
-When enabled, OPA instances and Go integrations will behave as they do in pre v1.0 releases.
+When enabled, OPA instances and Go integrations will behave as they do in OPA releases before v1.0.

 ### When to use v0.x compatibility mode